elescj/projects/005-customer-conversion/README.md

 | **status**            | Conversion status — whether the lead was converted to a paid customer (**Target Variable**) |

 ## ❓ Problem Statement
 High customer conversion—essentially finding the right leads and approaching them in the right way—is always a priority for any company.
 After all, no one wants to sell a fan to Eskimos; instead, the goal is to personalize the approach and focus on customers who actually need the product, such as residents in hot climates.
 Interpreting lead profiles is therefore a crucial business skill, as it helps forecast which customers are most likely to convert and how to engage unlikely customers through tailored strategies.
+The key to successful interpretation lies in understanding the importance of each lead profile attribute (feature) across a large collection of leads.
+The real challenge, however, is determining which model performs best.

 #######################################################################################

-However, pricing used cars is challenging.
-Even well-maintained cars depreciate over time due to factors such as mileage, brand, model, year, and market demand.
-Determining the right price for each used car typically requires thorough inspection and market analysis, which is time-consuming and costly.
-Inaccurate pricing risks eroding customer trust and impacting sales.

-Thus, there is a critical need for an **accurate, scalable, and low-maintenance pricing mechanism** to support fair pricing in the used car market, benefiting both sellers and buyers.

 ## 🔎 Methodology
 The following steps outline the end-to-end process used in this project: